usfomicshub/usfomicshub.github.io/Cluster_Computing/RNAseq_Pipeline/index.md

         module purge

-3. Load everything you need to run Justin Gibbon's RNAseq pipeline into your path.
+3. Load everything you need to run the Hub's RNAseq pipeline into your path.

         module load hub.apps/rnaseqpipeline/april.2021